-Using the same procedure we have also calculated NRL in the region [100, 2000] from the TF motif as a function of the predicted TF binding strength of 497 TFs which have position weight matrices in JASPAR2018 (45).
-This analysis revealed that for proteins other that CTCF NRL did not reveal a smooth function of their binding strength (see Figure 2 for examples of TFs relevant to stem cells).
-Thus, CTCF is a unique protein whose DNA binding strength is anticorrelated to the NRL value.
+Using the same procedure we have investigated NRL near other chromatin proteins.
+Firstly, we considered 497 TFs which have position weight matrices in JASPAR 2018 (46), and for each of them calculated NRL in the region [100, 2000] from the TF motif as a function of the DNA-binding strength predicted for a given TF.
+This analysis revealed that for TFs other than CTCF, the NRLs did not reveal a monotonic function of their binding strength (see Figure 2 for examples of TFs relevant to stem cells).
+We have also performed a similar calculation for chromatin remodellers that have been experimentally profiled in ESCs, asking whether NRL in the region [-1000, 1000] near remodeller depends on the height of the corresponding remodeller peak (Supplementary Figure S7).
+These calculations did not reveal NRL dependence on the binding strength as in the case of CTCF or cohesin.
+Thus, CTCF and cohesin are unique proteins whose DNA binding strength is anticorrelated to the NRL value.

-The strength of CTCF-DNA binding correlates with GC and CpG content.
-In order to understand the physical mechanisms of NRL decrease near CTCF we considered a number of genomic features and molecular factors that could potentially account for the NRL decrease near CTCF (Figure 3).
-Our previous observations suggested that the ability of CTCF site to retain CTCF during cell perturbations is related to the surrounding GC and CpG content (10,51).
-Our calculations performed here show that the strength of CTCF binding is indeed correlated with GC content around CTCF sites (Figure 3A), as well as the probability that a given site is located in a CpG island (Figure 3B).
-Furthermore, CTCF site location inside CpG islands was associated with a significantly decreased NRL in comparison with all CTCF sites (Figure 3D).
+The strength of CTCF-DNA binding correlates with GC and CpG content

+In order to understand the physical mechanisms of NRL decrease near CTCF, we considered a number of genomic features and molecular factors that could potentially account for the NRL decrease near CTCF (Figure 3).
+A number of previous observations suggested that the ability of CTCF sites to retain CTCF during cell perturbations is related to the surrounding GC and CpG content (11,56).
+Our calculations performed here provide more detail on this effect, showing that the strength of CTCF binding is correlated